Haripriya9851/Yelp-Restaurants-Topic-Modelling---NLP/README.md

 # Yelp-Restaurants-Topic-Modelling---NLP

-Using NLP based LDA-Gensim Topic modelling Algorithm to categorize Yelp restaurant reviews.
+Using NLP based LDA-Gensim Topic modelling Algorithm to categorize Yelp restaurant reviews for prescriptive analysis for the hotel management.

 # Comparison of Review Polarity with Review Ratings